 Ultimately, we chose a set of favicons that incorporated considerations for color, shape, and contrast.

 Hopefully this feature comes in handy and isn’t too disruptive to your compile time sword fighting.

 We strive to take accessibility into consideration when designing and changing features, and make a best-effort attempt to not let easy-to-miss accessibility issues fall by the wayside.
 If any of these accessibility design considerations have made your work a little easier we would love to hear from you!
 Likewise, if we’ve missed something here or elsewhere in the product we would love for you to help us learn and get better.

-Lastly, if you enjoy solving problems like this, we are currently hiring for a Senior Product Designer!
+Lastly, if you enjoy solving problems like this, we’re hiring!